ronjafuchs/gd_survey/README.md

 ### 3. Pattern Recognition Files

 - `pattern_recognition_s1.ipynb`, `pattern_recognition_s2.ipynb`: Files used for detecting patterns in responses for exclusion from the analysis.

+### 4. Pattern Recognition Files

+- `coding_procedure.xlsx`: Document including all quotes submitted in S1 and the coding procedure.